mrlynn/getting-mean/workshop/ticket0.md

 This will copy all of the files from the repository to your local development environment into a directory (folder) called `getting-mean`.

-Once there, you'll see a directory structure similar to the following
+Once there, you'll see a directory structure similar to the following:

 <!-- todo add directory structure -->